Freezer friendly overnight blueberry granola rye waffles to help you tackle busy mornings with ease. Pop in the iron, eat and go!

 - Spread waffles with some peanut butter and top with maple syrup and blueberries to serve.

 - Skip putting the waffles in the oven to keep warm.
-Instead, let the waffles cool completely on a wire rack and then place in a sealed container or ziplock bag with a sheet of parchment between each one.
+Instead, let the waffles cool completely on a wire rack and then place in a sealed container or reusable ziplock bag with a sheet of parchment between each one.